segordon/zm-tattletale/README.md

 ## Motivation
 I pay more attention to my computer than my phone, so I needed a way to maintain my constant paranoid awareness while I was away from my phone (immersed in my computer), so I wrote this.

+## Warnings
+This software is no good yet.
+It needs a lot of polish and some TLC.
+User beware.

 ## Requirements
 * Python 3